New to Yoga

 Finishing your asana practice with inversions, even simply spending some time in Bridge Pose, will help set your mind for a comfortable Savasana (Corpse Pose) at the end of practice.
 And if your asana practice is followed by a seated meditation, you will find meditation to be easier after inversions due to the activation of udana vayu.

-Udana vayu is the fifth of the five prana vayus, all working together to support the subtle energies that underlie the yoga practice.
+Udana vayu is the fourth of the five prana vayus, all working together to support the subtle energies that underlie the yoga practice.
 By understanding these five vayus better, we are able to deepen our experience of the yoga practice.
 It becomes obvious that yoga is far more than touching our toes and taking a deep breath.
 This all-encompassing practice exists on many levels, which can be revealed should you choose to explore them.